DeluxeOwl/chronicle/README.md

 First, you'll define your repository struct.
 It needs dependencies to function: an `event.Log` for storage, a factory function `createRoot` to instantiate your aggregate, an `event.Registry` to map event names to types, and a `codec.Codec` for encoding and decoding.

+> [!WARNING]
+> By default, all repositories use a shared global registry.
+To override this, you need to pass the registry manually.

 ```go
 import (
 	"github.com/DeluxeOwl/chronicle/aggregate"